What is Acetal? | Acetal Copolymer and Homopolymer | Acetal Applications | Advantages & Disadvantages of Acetal

 Acetal copolymer is ideal for such applications as it can be easily processed, high-crystalline plastics with adequate mechanical properties, toughness, and lubricity in an extensive range of temperatures.

-Minimal moisture absorption, goof flow, and easy moldability make Acetal polymers the right fit for prolonged contact with water applications.
+Minimal moisture absorption, good flow, and easy moldability make Acetal polymers fit for prolonged contact with water applications.

-Polyoxymethylene (POM) is derived in the shop floors in granules forms.
-Therefore, it can easily be processed in all the major plastic processing methods like Injection molding, extrusion molding, compression molding, blow molding, or rotational molding.
+Polyoxymethylene (POM) is derived in the shop floors in granule forms.
+Therefore, it can easily be processed in all the primary plastic processing methods like Injection molding, extrusion molding, compression molding, blow molding, or rotational molding.
 However, Injection and Extrusion molding are the most utilized methods.

 The temperature range to process POM resins is 190 – 230°C.